 In the last few years, helped by improvements in computing capacities, researchers have made vast improvements in pre-trained language models that help enhance NLP capabilities.
 Language models are now lighter but retain their high performance, and they can pre-train from a single, larger dataset that can be tweaked and adapted to perform various NLP tasks.
 This progress has made using NLP more cost-effective, quicker, and simpler.

 However, despite this progress, researchers aim to make language models even more polished and sophisticated.
-Here’s some trends to take note of:
+Here’s some machine learning trends to take note of:

 How can NLP be applied to identity verification?